thecomeonman/thecomeonman.github.io/index.md

 ![](https://raw.githubusercontent.com/thecomeonman/HouseLeadsAutomation/master/Screenshots/SheetExample.png)

 A script to scrape data from multiple house rental websites and compile them in one place on a Google sheet.
+Saves you time on hunting across multiple websites.

 Done in R. Methodology and code included.